1. Summary of these Commercial Terms

 - 9.1.1. register entities in foreign jurisdictions;

-- 9.1.4. attempt to register entities that do not belong to you or that you have not been mandated to have registered.
+- 9.1.3. attempt to register entities that do not belong to you or that you have not been mandated to have registered; and

 - 9.2.
 You are responsible for:

-- 9.2.1. providing accurate and correct details for registration;
+- 9.2.1. providing accurate and correct details for any of our Services provided; and

 - 9.2.3. providing a memorandum of incorporation ("MOI") should you wish to register the entity with a bespoke MOI and not a standard CIPC MOI.